Visicog: UX at Columbia

 Within the lens of traditional usability techniques, learn how to address the three universal business objectives of public websites: driving traffic, retaining users, and improving conversion rates.

-Matthew Weber is an award winning UX designer, executive and teacher at NYU, who has had his work showcased by Apple and has lectured at NASA.
-He has a passion for making data easy to use.
-He has worked on projects for Thompson Reuters, CNN, Lincoln Financial, Morgan Stanley, Sesame Street, MeeGenius, Johnson Research Labs, and Persado.
-He is currently VP of UX and Design at Zoomdata.
+Matthew Weber is an award winning UX designer and executive, who has had his work showcased by Apple and has lectured at NASA.
+He has a passion for making data easy to use, and is currently VP of UX and Design at Zoomdata, as well as an associate teaching UX at Columbia University.
+Matthew is the founder of the UX + Data Meetup, and is also an advisory board member for the UX Awards.
 See the whole spiel on his LinkedIn profile.